donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/README.md

 7. Follow on screen instruction on Cloud Shell to complete this lab

 ## Credit
-Senpai Gil - The Linux Guru for sharing tip and trick
+Senpai Gil - The Linux Guru for sharing command tip and trick.

 ## Limitation